FNNDSC/pl-fastsurfer_inference/README.rst

        -> SubjectN

-Running the plug-in on GPU (Note: the parameter ```--gpus all``` is not required.
-If however this plug-in fails to access the GPU, use the parameters)
+Running the plug-in on GPU
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+(Note: the parameter ```--gpus all``` is not required.
+If however this plug-in fails to access the GPU, use the parameters as mentioned below)

 To run using ``docker``, be sure to assign an "input" directory to ``/incoming`` and an output directory to ``/outgoing``. *Make sure that the* ``$(pwd)/out`` *directory is world writable!*